fabriziosalmi/caddy-adf/README.md

 ### Tuning Weights

-The `caddy-mlf` module uses weights to determine the contribution of different request attributes to the anomaly score.
+The `caddy-adf` module uses weights to determine the contribution of different request attributes to the anomaly score.
 These weights allow you to customize the module's sensitivity to various aspects of incoming requests.
 Effective weight tuning is crucial for achieving a balance between security and usability.

 -   **Increase weights** for attributes that are more indicative of malicious activity for your application.
 For example:
     *   If your application is often targeted by brute-force attacks with large request sizes, increase `request_size_weight`.